-The lawyer taking the deposition can obtain information that may not otherwise have been received in written discovery and the answers can lead to discoverable evidence.
+The lawyer taking the deposition can explore information that may not otherwise have been received in written discovery, and the answers can lead to discoverable evidence.

 - Speaking and coaching objections.
-The lawyer defending the deposition is not supposed to be testifying.
-Nor should the lawyer coach the deponent with objections.
-The lawyer cannot say that she does not understand the question.
+The lawyer defending the deposition is not supposed to testify.
+Nor should the lawyer use objections to coach her client.
+But this is one of the oldest and most ubiquitous tricks in the book.
+The lawyer cannot say that they do not understand the question.
 It is up to the deponent to ask for clarification.
-“If you know” and “if you remember” are coaching objections.
+The ever-popular “…if you know” and “…if you remember” are coaching objections.
 However, you may ask, “Who is she?” when the deponent uses the word “she” unclearly in a question.
-That is not speaking or coaching, because it does not suggest the answer.
+That is not speaking or coaching because it does not suggest the answer.
 Objections must be stated succinctly in a non-argumentative and non-suggestive manner.

-Do not let yourself get bullied by an opposing counsel who is making improper objections.
-If several improper objections are made, there are a few ways to respond.
-You can ask, for example, why the objections are being made, as they are not required for the record.
+Don’t let yourself get bullied by an opposing lawyer who insists on making improper objections.
+If he makes several improper objections, you have a few ways to respond.
+You can ask, for example, why he voiced the objections (since they are not required for the record).
 Be prepared for that to lead to an argument.

-If that discussion gets you nowhere, you may wish to tell the other lawyer that you will assume that there is a standing relevancy (for example) objection to every question, so the objection no longer needs to be made.
-If neither of those things works, just try to tune out the objections and proceed with the deposition.
+If that discussion gets you nowhere, try telling the other lawyer that you will assume that there is a standing relevancy (for example) objection to every question, so he no longer needs to make the objection.
+If neither of those tactics works, just try to tune out the objections and proceed.

 - Privilege.
 This is the big one.
-It must be made or it is waived.
-This covers any privilege, such as attorney-client and physician-client.
-Object if your client is asked what he said to his lawyer.
-Of course, the deposing lawyer can properly ask “When you spoke with your lawyer about this case, was anyone else in the room?
+You need to make it, or you waive it.
+This covers any privilege, including attorney-client and physician-client.
+Object if your client is asked what they said to their lawyer.
+Of course, the deposing lawyer can properly ask, “When you spoke with your lawyer about this case, was anyone else in the room?
 Who?”
-Based on the answer, the privilege may have been waived.
+Based on the answer, your client may have waived the privilege.
 Privilege is also the one case in which you should instruct your client not to answer.
 If the opposing lawyer continues to attempt to invade the privilege, you can threaten to terminate the deposition.
 If the privilege questions continue, terminate the deposition.

 - Form of the question.
-This objection is usually asserted to make a clear record.
-Form questions fall in several categories.
-Some jurisdictions only require that the lawyer state a general “form” objection.
+This objection is usually used to make a clear record.
+Questions with objectionable form come in many shapes and sizes, and the proper objection probably depends on your jurisdiction.
+Some jurisdictions only require that the objecting lawyer state a general “form” objection.
 Others require that the type of form objection be stated as well.
 Form questions are waived if they are not made during the deposition.

 - Compound.
 If the question is compound and the person answers yes, what portion of the question are they agreeing with?
 For example, if your client is asked “When you turned left were you in the turn lane and was your signal on and was the light green and how do you know”— object!
 Ask the lawyer to ask one question at a time.

 - Confusing.
 I know I stated above that it is improper to ask for clarification, but it depends.
-If the question is truly confusing, an objection may be proper.
+If the question is actually confusing, an objection may be proper.

 - Calls for speculation.
 A form objection should also be made to a question that calls for the witness to speculate.
 Be careful, though.
 Don’t suggest an answer, which would not be proper.

 - Mischaracterizes earlier testimony.
-This is also to make sure there is a clear record.
-For example, if the deponent earlier stated he was not sure of his speed, and was then asked: “So you testified earlier that you were speeding …” it is proper to object as mischaracterizing earlier testimony.
-The deponent said she did not know how fast she was going; she did not admit she was speeding.
+This is also used to clarify the record.
+For example, if the deponent first said they were not sure of their speed and was then asked: “So you testified earlier that you were speeding …” it is proper to object as mischaracterizing earlier testimony.
+The deponent said they did not know how fast they were going; they did not admit they were speeding.

 - Asked and answered.
-This is a useful objection to make sure that your client doesn’t give a different answer than he gave earlier in the deposition.
+This is a useful objection to make sure that your client doesn’t give a different answer than they gave earlier in the deposition.
 If you don’t make the objection and your client does provide differing information, your client loses credibility.
 And the testimony can be used for impeachment at trial.
-The opposing lawyer may not realize that he asked the question earlier, and making the objection can throw him off and make him doubt himself.
+The opposing lawyer may not realize that they asked the question earlier and making the objection can throw them off and make them doubt themselves.

 - Calls for a legal conclusion.
 Deponents are there to testify about facts, not legal conclusions.
 If the deponent is a lawyer, it may be a proper question, depending on the circumstances.
 Otherwise, it’s not.

 - Harassment.
 If the deponent is being harassed or bullied, object.
-If that behavior continues, describe the specific conduct that is objectionable for the record, and further state on the record that you will terminate the deposition if the behavior continues.
+If the bullying or harassing behavior continues, describe the specific conduct that is objectionable for the record, and warn that you will terminate the deposition if the behavior continues.
 Make sure the record will be clear to an outsider (i.e. the judge) that the witness was being harassed or bullied.
 As with privilege, if the lawyer does not stop the harassment, terminate the deposition.